PlankCipher/dotfiles_old_0/README.md

 These are almost all of the keybindings that were altered/added.

-The keybindings are categorized into four categories: WM (default), Modifiers, Rofi, and Apps.
+The keybindings are categorized into four categories: WM (default), Modifiers, Dmenu, and Apps.

 In all what follows: